 Research the causes of these more general types of symptom:

 Research the causes of related medical symptoms such as:

 Research the causes of these symptoms that are similar to, or related to, the symptom Thyroid disease:

 Rare type of breast cancer without a lump: There is a less common form of breast cancer called inflammatory breast cancer.
-Its symptoms can be an inflammation of the breast tissue, such as with a breast rash with redness and warmth...read more »
+Its symptoms can be an inflammation of the breast tissue, such as...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: